profrobwells/first-llm-classifier/docs/our-mission.md

 [![Santos story](_static/santos.png)](https://www.nytimes.com/2022/12/29/nyregion/george-santos-campaign-finance.html)

-Inspired by this story, we will create a classifier that can scan the expenditures logged in campaign finance reports and identify those that may be newsworthy.
+Inspired by this scoop, we will create a classifier that can scan the expenditures logged in campaign finance reports and identify those that may be newsworthy.

 [![CCDC](_static/ccdc.png)](https://californiacivicdata.org/)

-We will draw our data from California, where the California Civic Data Coalition developed a clean, structured version of the state's campaign finance database containing hundreds of thousands of campaign expenses.
+We will draw data from the Golden State, where the California Civic Data Coalition developed a clean, structured version of the state's disclosure reports.